 Special Circumstances for Providing Buprenorphine

-Several federal laws and regulations permit physicians and other medical personal to administer buprenorphine to patients with opioid dependencies without a buprenorphine waiver under special circumstances.
+Several federal laws and regulations permit physicians and other medical personal to administer buprenorphine to OUD patients without a buprenorphine waiver under special circumstances.